BOOKS

 White's Masterful Simplicity

 E.B.
 White's prose style represents children's literature at its finest.
-His sentences flow with deceptive simplicity, packing considerable meaning into accessible language.
-The author never condescends to his audience, treating complex emotions and situations with the same respect he would afford adult readers.
+His sentences pack considerable meaning into accessible language without ever feeling simple.
+White never condescends to his audience, treating complex emotions with the same respect he would afford adult readers.

 The pacing allows young readers to fully absorb each scene without feeling rushed.
 White understands that children need time to visualize and process imaginative scenarios, particularly one as fantastical as a mouse living as a family member.